Frostyanand/AgniSetu/agnishakti/API_DOCUMENTATION.md

-# AgniSetu API Documentation
+# AgniShakti API Documentation

 ## Overview

-AgniSetu is a fire detection and alert system that uses AI-powered camera monitoring to detect fires and automatically notify property owners and fire stations.
+AgniShakti is a fire detection and alert system that uses AI-powered camera monitoring to detect fires and automatically notify property owners and fire stations.
 The system consists of a Next.js frontend with API routes and a comprehensive backend service layer.

 ## Tech Stack